MrStahlfelge/gdx-backends/README.md

 ### 1.98.1

-Checkout branch [release/1.98.1](https://github.com/MrStahlfelge/gdx-backends/tree/release/1.98.1) to use this version.
+Checkout branch [release/1.98.1](https://github.com/MrStahlfelge/gdx-backends/tree/release/1.98.1) to use this version, or use the following dependencies for iOS or GWT:

+     implementation 'com.github.MrStahlfelge.gdx-backends:gdx-backend-gwt:1.98.1'
+     implementation 'com.github.MrStahlfelge.gdx-backends:gdx-backend-robovm:1.98.1'

 Can be used with libGDX 1.9.9 and 1.9.8.